bitwiserob/aProgramAday364/readme.md

 Disclaimer:
 ---
 The programs presented here are quick prototypes usually completed within a few hours.
 Due to the time constraints associated with making a program everyday, each program only has enough testing to ensure basic functionally.
-There is also no error handling unless it was essential to the base functionally of the program.
+There is also no error handling unless it was essential to the base functionally of the program.  sssd

 List Of Programs
 ---